Mesothelioma and Navy Veterans

 • Jim Gahan

-During his time in the Navy, Jim worked on boilers laced with asbestos.
-Given just months to live after a mesothelioma diagnosis, Jim fought the cancer for more than a year and filed a lawsuit to afford life-extending treatments.
+While in the Navy, Jim Gahan worked on boilers laced with asbestos.
+Given just months to live after a mesothelioma diagnosis, Jim fought the cancer for more than a year and filed a lawsuit to afford his treatment.

 • Frank Curre

-Frank was just out of high school when he survived the attack on Pearl Harbor, which brought the U.S. into World War II.
-On the 70th anniversary of Pearl Harbor, Frank passed away from mesothelioma.
+Frank Curre was just out of high school when he survived the attack on Pearl Harbor but was exposed to asbestos in the process.
+On the 70th anniversary of the attack, Frank passed away from mesothelioma.

 • Albert Manring

-A proud U.S. Navy veteran, Albert was exposed to asbestos while working as an electrician.
+A proud U.S. Navy veteran, Albert was exposed to asbestos as an electrician.
 He was later diagnosed with mesothelioma and took legal action to hold manufacturers of asbestos products accountable.

 Where Was Asbestos Found on Navy Ships?